donaldpipowitch/webpack-umd-node/README.md

+:bulb: **Update**: This problem was discussed in https://github.com/webpack/webpack/issues/6522.
+Setting `output.globalObject` to `'this'` did the trick.

+---

 Just a small test case, because it looks like I cannot create an UMD build with webpack, which can be required by Node.

 Just run `yarn && yarn build && yarn test`.